What Does Real Estate Recovery Look Like in Greater Phoenix?

 Investing in Phoenix Commercial Real Estate… or Looking to Sell?

 R.O.I.
 Properties represents investors, owner-occupants, lenders and fiduciaries in buying, selling and leasing commercial real estate throughout the Greater Phoenix market and the state of Arizona.
 Whether you need help investing in properties (mainstream or distressed properties), we are full-service real estate brokers who handle all commercial asset classes.
-In addition, we serve as Fiduciaries through court appointments as Arizona Receiver, Real Estate Special Commissioner/Special Master, Chapter 11 Trustee and Liquidating Agent, as well as REO broker.
+In addition, we serve as Fiduciaries through court appointments as Real Estate Special Commissioner/Special Master and REO broker.
 To put an expert advocate on your side, contact us at [email protected] or 602-319-1326.

 Contact Us Top